agkozak/zsh-z/README.md

 ## Command Line Options

+- `--add` Add a directory to the database
 - `-c`    Only match subdirectories of the current directory
 - `-e`    Echo the best match without going to it
 - `-h`    Display help